42 S. Camilla Street

 Arts & Museums

-Elvis Presley, Jerry Lee Lewis, B.B.
-King - they all recorded here at Sun Studio.
+Jerry Lee Lewis, B.B.
+King, Johnny Cash - they all recorded here at Sun Studio.
 Founded by Sam Phillips in 1950, this studio became the heart of the Memphis sound.
-It is still a functioning studio, and modern musicians still record here to try to acquire a little of the magic.
+In 1953, an 18 year old named Elvis Presley walked into the studio and paid to record two songs.
+The rest is history.
+Today, it is still a functioning studio, and modern musicians still record here to try to acquire a little of the magic.
 Take a tour and see exhibits relating to the artists who recorded here, including Carl Perkins, Howlin' Wolf, Johnny Cash, Roy Orbison and, of course, Elvis.
 Many visitors to Memphis cite this tour as the highlight of their stay.

 Stroll down the shady streets and imagine that you are a wealthy nineteenth century Memphian.
 Seventeen marvelous Victorian homes in this charming neighborhood were restored and preserved in the 1970s.
 Some of the most significant buildings in this area are the Mallory-Neely House, the Lowenstein-Long House, and the Woodruff-Fontaine House.
 Victorian-themed events and concerts are held here throughout the year as well as a Christmas exhibit.
 There is metered parking on the street, an easy walk to the homes.